mohamed-afk420/Pi-In-The-Sky/README.md

 ## 5/1/23-5/5/23
 We finished the soldering and everything works, all we have to do is assemble the parts and we'll be done.
 We're testing launching on Thursday. it launched perfectly, reaching a peak of 15 meters with the parachute deploying perfectly.
 ## 5/8/23-5/12/23
-Today we're making the code print the data instead of writing it as we need to print, save and read the data that's collected from the launches.
+On Tursday we've completed all of the code and soldered the switch on the circuitboard.
+Everything is complete and the data is on the spreadsheet, Tomorrow we'll launch the rocket and get better results.
 ## 5/15/23-5/19/23

 ## 5/22/23-5/26/23